akshay-nm/akshay-nm/README.md

 -->
 Friends know me as UX-Pirate, because I have a knack for figuring out the easiest way to expose a feature!

-I am an expeirenced MERN stack developer, ditching React and shifting towards Svelte.
+I am an expeirenced MERN stack developer.

 I like keeping'em lean, to the point, and simple.
 Have templates for everything related to web-applications.